7 Patient Billing Service Upgrades for Increased Collections in 2023

 QR codes are used in many industries to communicate information and easily bring up a webpage on a smartphone.
 This technological tool helps make the healthcare payment process much simpler; patients arrive at their personal payment portal after a quick scan of their patient statement via smartphone.
 Such a straightforward process allows for speedy and convenient payments, helping encourage patients to pay their obligations at a time that works for them.

-Unfortunately, 2020 brought an unheard-of amount of healthcare data breaches and other cybersecurity concerns.
+Unfortunately, healthcare data breaches and other cybersecurity issues remain a significant concern.
 As more and more patients are opting for technology-enabled doctor visits and interactions, the cybersecurity risk continues to increase.

 Patients are having a tough time trusting medical practices with their personal information- and rightfully so.
-How can you start improving patient collections if they’re not certain their information is secure?
-Help your healthcare system stand out by partnering with a third-party printing and mailing company that offers a HITRUST certification.
+Help your healthcare system stand out by partnering with a third-party patient billing service that has earned a HITRUST certification.
 This security measure helps ensure that patient information is protected — whether online for payment or mailed out in a statement.

-7. Let the Customer Choose How They Pay
+7. Let the Patient Choose How They Pay

 It’s not a secret that patients appreciate the ability to make choices in their healthcare experience.
 Another way to award this freedom while simultaneously improving patient collections is by offering multiple payment options.
 Paying medical obligations typically is not a top priority for patients, but an array of payment options allows them to make the payment at a time and place convenient for them.
 Some helpful payment options to add include: